Choosing Color Options to Enhance Photos

 Sepias You might find that using a sepia effect is pleasing to the eye and mood.
 Although a monotone, sepia provides a warmer, softer alternative to black and white as it dispenses a gentle treatment of people in portraits.
 Sepia can also be used to suggest that the image is a vintage photo.
 (See Warren's vintage transformations and sepia toning pages.)

-Warren selected an original stunning photo, titled "Standing Trumpets," and created 10 color variations to help a musical group choose a color theme for its promotional poster.
+For this color board, Warren selected an original stunning photo titled "Standing Trumpet."
+He created 10 color variations to help a musical group choose a color theme for its promotional poster.

 Warren selected "Road to Success," an original colorfully drawn image, and created eight color variations to help a client choose a color theme for a mailed postcard.
 Click the color board to enlarge it.